Rutilio Grande: Canonization process

-The canonization process for Grande, opened in March 2014 by the Archbishop of San Salvador, José Luis Escobar, was ceremonially closed on Aug.
-16, 2016.
+The canonization process for Grande opened in March 2014 by the Archbishop of San Salvador, José Luis Escobar, and was ceremonially closed on 16 August 2016.
 The documents concerning the process were submitted to Rome, where it is being handled by the Jesuits.
 In March 2018, the Salvadoran Ambassador to the Holy See noted that Pope Francis was a strong advocate of the canonization of Rutilio Grande, whose path to sainthood had been delayed by "misunderstandings and slander."
 Early in 2019, when Pope Francis was asked on the cause for Rutilio's beatification, he replied that "well informed people tell me that the declaration of martyrdom is going well."

 The Holy See announced on 21 February 2020, that Pope Francis, having met with the prefect of the Congregation for the Causes of Saints, formally approved the beatification of Father Grande and his two lay companions, though the rite was delayed due to the COVID-19 pandemic, hence a tentative date of August 2020 was scrapped.
 The beatification Mass was eventually celebrated on 22 January 2022, with Cardinal Gregorio Rosa Chávez presiding on the Pope's behalf.
+Grande two lay companions who were killed with him Nelson Rutilio Lemus, a 16 year old who often assisted at Mass, and Manuel Solórzano, a 72-year-old catechist, were beautified as well.
+Franciscan Father Cosma Spessotto would be beautified alongside them as well.